 People really took notice when Santa Cruz starting producing their moderately priced carbon wheels and backing them with a lifetime warranty.
 In the short time that the Reserve 30 Carbon wheels have been on the market, they have quickly earned a reputation for being durable and high quality.
 As carbon fiber wheels designed for aggressive trail riding are concerned they are relatively lightweight, certainly lighter than the comparable alloy models in this test.
 They are stiff but not harsh, offering precise handling and just enough lateral flex to remain comfortable in all situations.
 Despite some serious abuse on some of the roughest trails imaginable, they have also proven to be as durable as their marketing suggests.
 Our biggest gripe with the Reserve 30 Carbon wheels is the 10-degree engagement of the DT 350 hub.
-We feel this level of freehub engagement performance is sub-standard, especially for a wheelset that retails for $1599.
-That said, our testers liked virtually everything else about these wheels.
-Read on to find out how they compare to the competition.
+We feel this level of freehub engagement performance is sub-par, especially for a wheelset that retails for $1599.

 Santa Cruz Reserve 30 Carbon Wheelset Review